 As the owner/engineer/producer at The Basement Studio in Malden, MA, I'll work with you to make sure your vision is captured in the music.
 Each song has a unique way of reaching it's goal and we'll find that together.
 Any music that is created by a passionate artist speaks to me!
 I love the process of helping a song find a life!

 Services include beat production, mixing, mastering, song production, co-writing, keys, and more.

-We are a Pro Tools based studio with plenty of virtual instruments and plug ins to get the sound you're looking for.
+We are a Pro Tools based studio with plenty of virtual instruments, plug ins, and analog vintage keys to get the sound you're looking for.